 by Bob Stepno

-Good journalism needs honest facts and, honestly, this page is “in progress” with a few incomplete or unexplained links, and a mixture of content that I have been gradually moving to separate pages on specific radio genres, such as science fiction, western, and suspense series; but I’ve removed this page’s password protection to demonstrate what’s going on here “behind the curtain” to anyone adventurous enough to follow the link to this page.
+Good journalism needs honest facts and, honestly, even more than most of this website, this page is “in progress” with a few incomplete or unexplained links, and a mixture of content that I have been gradually moving to separate pages on specific radio genres, such as science fiction, western, and suspense series.
+I’ve removed this page’s password protection to demonstrate what’s going on here “behind the curtain” to anyone adventurous enough to follow the link to this page.

 If I haven’t given you a password for a character page, see individual blog postings and the “Categories” list toward the bottom of the right column.